Azure-Samples/iot-hub-c-mbed-temperature-anomaly/README.md

 To connect your device to the IoT Hub instance, you need to generate a unique identity and connection string.
 IoT Hub does that for you.
 To create a new device identity, you have the following options:
 - Use the [Device Explorer tool][device-explorer] (runs only on Windows for now)
-- Or use the node.js tool
+- Use the node.js tool
   - For this one, you need to have node installed on your machine (https://nodejs.org/en/)
   - Once node is installed, in a command shell, type the following commands: